FICO Credit Scores: What Do They Mean?

-Since we live in an automated world, it's not surprising that your ability to repay your mortgage loan comes down to a single number.
-Credit reporting agencies use your loan payment history to build this score.
+Since our society is so computer-driven, you're probably not surprised to hear that your creditworthiness boils down to one number.
+Credit reporting agencies use your loan payment history to build a FICO score.

-• Balances on your Credit Cards - How many credit card accounts do you have, and how much do you owe?
+• Credit Card Balances - How many credit card accounts do you have, and how much do you owe?

-These factors are weighted a little bit differently depending on which formula the agency uses.
-The results are added up and distilled into a single number.
-FICO scores range from 300 to 800.
+These factors are assigned weights based on the formula being used.
+The result is one number.
+FICO scores can be as low as 300 and as high as 800.
 Higher is always better.
-Typical home buyers likely find their credit scores above 620.
+Typical home buyers likely find their credit scores between 620 and 800.

 Can I raise my FICO score?

-In order to raise your score, you must get the credit reports that are used to build it.
+In order to improve your FICO score, you've got to have the reports that the agencies use to build it.
 Of course, you need the score as well.
-Fair Isaac, the corporation that offered the original FICO score, sells scores on myFICO.com.
-It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three agencies.
-They also provide information and online tools that help you improve your FICO score.
+Fair Isaac, the corporation that offered the first FICO credit score, offers credit scores on myFICO.com.
+It's inexpensive to get your FICO from all three reporting agencies, along with your credit report.
+Also available are information and online tools that help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report once per year from the three major credit reporting agencies when you visit AnnualCreditReport.com.
-While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.
+You can get a free credit report once per year from the three major credit reporting agencies when you visit AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting it is quick and inexpensive.

 Got a Question?